 Fully conscious of the complexity of matters relating to workers’ rights in Qatar, VINCI works in close collaboration with its stakeholders to prevent any risk of human rights breaches.
 Similarly, VINCI and QDVC regularly mandate independent third parties to audit practices and their effectiveness in striving for continuous improvement.
 It called upon VIGEO in 2011 and in 2015, and tasked Business for Social Responsibility (BSR) with conducting a human rights impact study.
 This practice of carrying out audits through third parties was continued as part of the agreement signed with Building and Wood Workers' International (BWI) in late 2017.

-people were employed by QDVC since its foundation
+people were employed by QDVC

 of subcontractors working on construction sites are audited for human rights